omahs/jelly-verse-contracts/audit/report.md

 Consider implementing a one-chest-per-account functionallity so users can fully leverage their voting power without manual enumeration.
 This change simplifies the governance mechanism and avoids potential gas limitations.
 However, it may require users to manage multiple accounts if they wish to own more than one chest.
 Evaluate the impact on user experience and the protocol's objectives before proceeding with this change.

+# [M-07] Unsafe usage of ERC20 transferFrom/transfer

+## Severity

+**Impact:**
+High, Some tokens (like USDT) don't correctly implement the EIP20 standard.

+**Likelihood:**
+Medium, Depends on choosen chain implementation.

+## Description

+The `ERC20.transfer()` and `ERC20.transferFrom()` functions return a boolean value indicating success.
+This parameter needs to be checked for success.
+Some tokens do not revert if the transfer failed but return false instead.

+## Recommendations

+Recommend using OpenZeppelin's `SafeERC20` versions with the `safeTransfer` and `safeTransferFrom` functions that handle the return value check as well as non-standard-compliant tokens.

 # [L-01] Missing Input Validation in Constructor

 The `_defaultAdminRole `is a critical parameter in the `JellyToken` contract, initialized in the constructor.
 Assigning a address zero to this parameter would require re-deployment.